klausman/armapadocs/content/mission_making/guide/index.md

    LAN:<br/>
    <img src="image2.png"/><br/>
-   In the next menu, find the framework missions by selecting Altis as map, and then selecting *F3-PA-Master.Altis* in green color.
+   In the next menu, find the framework missions by selecting Altis as map, and then selecting *pafw.Altis* in green color.
 Now press the ‘3D Editor’ button on bottom right.
 You will now load the framework mission into the A3 Editor.<br/>
    <img src="image5.jpg"/><br/>
-   Note: If you want to read up details on the F3 framework, here is our copy of their (now defunct) Official wiki:<br/>
-   But note the `F3_PA` framework is different from the official framework, some features will function differently from how described on that wiki.<br/>

 ## Defining mission rules